glansky/hello-world/README.md

 # hello-world
-Traditional repository
+This is a traditional repository.
-I made this changes for my training.
+I made some changes here for my training.